Temporary Orders in a Texas Divorce

 Temporary Orders in Texas: What Can They Address?

 Temporary orders can address a number of matters in Texas divorce and family law cases, provided that they are all temporary in nature.

 Below, we discuss temporary orders, related court orders that may be involved in family cases, and why they are most commonly used:

 - Divorce – Divorcing couples rarely choose to live under the same roof while going through the process of legally ending their marriage.
-As such, temporary orders in divorce cases can address a number of matters that need immediate attention, and ensure an estate is maintained while spouses live apart and until their case is finalized.
-This can include anything from temporary possession of the family home or vehicle, temporary spousal support.
+As such, temporary orders in divorce cases can address a number of matters which require immediate attention, and ensure an estate is maintained while spouses live apart and until their case is finalized.
+This can include temporary possession of the family home or vehicle and temporary spousal support.
 Depending on the circumstances, temporary orders may also address payment of financial obligations such as the mortgage, utilities, taxes, health insurance, attorney’s fees, and other expenses, and the costs of education or vocational training.
 In terms of marital property (including both personal assets and business assets if a couple owns a family business), temporary orders may be used to require inventory or appraisement of assets, furnishing of documentation or records, and prevention of excessive spending, or to provide one spouse control over a shared business.

 - Child Custody – Whether it involves a divorce or not, temporary orders over child custody arrangements focus only on creating a temporary arrangement while a case is pending, and which is in the best interests of the child.
 This can include decisions over where a child will primarily live as the case proceeds, and when the non-custodial spouse will have possession and access (visitation) to their child.
 Financial issues such as temporary child support and the child’s health insurance can also be addressed.